hashgraph/guardian/docs/guardian/demo-guide/carbon-offsets/cdm-ams-iii.d.md

 <figure><img src="../../../.gitbook/assets/image (314).png" alt=""><figcaption></figcaption></figure>

 22\.
-The Verified Presentation should now be open.
+The Verifiable Presentation should now be open.
 You can view information like the recipient's name, token amount, mint date, verified signature, etc. This example resulted in 0 tokens minted due to the demo values used.

 <figure><img src="../../../.gitbook/assets/image (315).png" alt=""><figcaption></figcaption></figure>